MrFriendCS/MrFriendCS.github.io/h-cs/ddd/H-DDD-Santa-Gifts/README.md

 3. Display the full names of all children whose surnames start with `Mac` or `Mc`.
 Forenames are to be alphabetical.

 4. Display only the LEGO gifts.
-Ensure there are no duplicates in the displayed list.

 5. Calculate the total cost of all the gifts.

-6. Santa's local currency is Norwegian Kroner, with £1 = 14.079458 kr.
+6. Santa's local currency is Norwegian Kroner, with £1 = 13.57 kr.
 Display the cost of all the toys in Kroner, rounded to 0 decimal places.

 7. Santa estimates that overall it costs about £15 to make a toy, but Mrs Claus thinks it's more.